Marunizer/MyApplication/README.md

 # My Android Application
 Draft version of AR MENU SAD APP

-This repository is a sandbox for my Senior Design Teams project, Android Version
+This repository is a prototype for my Senior Design Teams project, Android Version

 # Currently runnable ?
-No.
+Yes.

+ Except issues may arise when compiling native-lib.cpp, the Draco library is not included

 Why?
 In the middle of setting up the Decompression system from Draco (https://github.com/google/draco)